rylincoln/developer.fulcrumapp.com/_data-events/intro.md

 ### The `event` Object

-The callback for repeatable events is passed an event parameter with a `name` attribute.
+The callback for repeatable events is passed an event parameter with a `name` and `field` attributes.

 {% highlight  js %}
 {
-  "name": "save-repeatable"
+  "name": "save-repeatable",
+  "field": "the_repeatable_field"
 }
 {% endhighlight %}